gabmichels/cw-rag-core/docs/implementation/test-coverage-expansion-plan.md

 ## Next Steps

+✅ **Phase 1 Complete**: All hanging tests, failing tests, and import issues have been resolved.
+The test suite now provides a stable foundation with 251 passing tests and 0 failures.

+**Ready for Phase 2**: Expand Unit Test Coverage to achieve 80%+ coverage across all packages.
+Focus on packages/evals, packages/shared, and additional coverage in packages/retrieval and packages/ingestion-sdk.

 Track progress with checkboxes.
-Start with Phase 1 (Fix Existing Issues) as it has highest immediate impact on stability.
 Each phase includes comprehensive testing to ensure quality.
-Confirm completion of this plan before proceeding to implementation.
+Confirm completion of each phase before proceeding to the next.